cjacker/opensource-toolchain-bouffalo-lab/README.md

 ## For bl_mcu_sdk

-For BL60x/70x, it's 32bit RISC-V MCU, as usual RISC-V based MCU, it require a 32bit RISC-V toolchain.
+For BL60x/70x, it's 32bit RISC-V MCU, as usual RISC-V based MCU, it require RISC-V toolchain to generate 32bit RISC-V object code.

 **For BL616**, bl_mcu_sdk set `-mtune` to `e907`, it can not supported by general RISC-V toolchain, you had to use T-Head RISC-V toolchain.